A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

-\emph{Method 1: Z-basis Measurement}.--- In the first of the three methods investigated, we rely on the fact that the Jordan-Wigner transformation of the on-site density operator has a simple form $a_p^\dagger a_p = (1 - Z_p)/2$.
-Thus, we can directly measure the local density operator by measuring $Z_p$ without appealing to the phase estimation circuit after the dotted line in \figref{dscirc}.
+In the first method, we rely on the fact that the Jordan-Wigner transformation of the on-site density operator has a simple form $a_p^\dagger a_p = (1 - Z_p)/2$.
+Thus, we can directly measure the local density operator by measuring $Z_p$ without passing in the phase estimation circuit after the dotted line in \figref{dscirc}.